Suits (2011–…): Season 5, Episode 2 - Compensation - full transcript

 closing a deal for my client.

 Let me guess.
-You had him
+You had 'em

 backdate your sale to yesterday,

-so it falls under
+so it falls

-your old pay structure.
+under your old pay structure?

-something you would do.
+that's something you would do,

-Because unlike you, I don't
+because unlike you, I don't

 actually care about the money.